malishav/OSCOAP/draft-selander-ace-object-security.md

 * the "external\_aad" includes, in the given order:

-    * the CoAP version number and Code of the message formatted as two bytes, see {{aad-enc-figure}}.
-This corresponds to the first two bytes of the CoAP header in the unprotected message with Type and Token Length bits set to 0 in the case of CoAP over UDP, but the same format is also used in case of CoAP over TCP;
+    * the CoAP version number and Code of the message formatted as two bytes: the first 2 digits in the first byte indicate the version number, the other digits are set to 0, the second byte indicates the Code (see {{aad-enc-figure}}).
+This corresponds to the first two bytes of the CoAP header in the unprotected message with Type and Token Length bits set to 0 in the case of CoAP over UDP.
+In the case of CoAP over TCP, even though the CoAP message format is different (see {{I-D.ietf-core-coap-tcp-tls}}), the version number and Code are still included in the external\_aad formatted as indicated above;

     * The Algorithm from the security context used for the exchange;